dlewisoconnell/records-server-side/readme.md

-# Record Collection Management System (Server-Side Version)
+# Record Collection Management System (Server-Side)

 This project is a full-stack application that displays and analyzes Danny's record collection.
 It provides a user interface to browse through the records, view statistics, and see information about the collection.